bbauska/TUMx-DWAPNx/README.md

 </p>

 A prototype is an object and we know how to add properties to an object.

-So, what happens when we add a property to a prototype?
+What happens when we add a property to a prototype?

 All objects inheriting from this prototype get immediate access to the new property.
 Let&apos;s add a new property called <b>easterEgg</b> with a